-Still, countless people look upon this "thing" sputnik, too, as a wonder, this "thing" that races around in a worldless "world"-space: to many people it was and still is a dreamwonder and dream of this modern technology which would be the last to admit the thought that what gives things their being is the word.
+Still, countless people look upon this "thing" sputnik, too, as a wonder, this "thing" that races around in a worldless "world"-space; to many people it was and still is a dream-wonder and dream of this modern technology which would be the last to admit the thought that what gives things their being is the word.
 Actions not words count in the calculus of planetary calculation.
 What use are poets?
-And yet ...
-Let us for once refrain from hurried thinking.
-Is not even
+And yet . . .

 Let us for once refrain from hurried thinking.
 Is not even this "thing" what it is and the way it is in the name of its name?
 Certainly.
-If that hurry, in the sense of the technical maximization of all velocities, in whose timespace modern technology and apparatus can alone be what they are-if that hurry had not bespoken man and ordered him at us call, if that call to such hurry had not challenged him and put him at bay, if the word framing that order and challenge had not spoken: then there would be no sputnik.
+If that hurry, in the sense of the technical maximization of all velocities, in whose time-space modern technology and apparatus can alone be what they are-if that hurry had not bespoken man and ordered him at its call, if that call to such hurry had not challenged him and put him at bay, if the word framing that order and challenge had not spoken: then there would be no sputnik.
 No thing is where the word is lacking.
-Thus the puzzle remains: the word of language and its relation to the thing, to every thing that is -that it is and the way it is.
+Thus the puzzle remains: the word of language and its relation to the thing, to every thing that is-that it is and the way it is.

 This is why we consider it advisable to prepare for a possibility of undergoing an experience with language.
 This is why we listen now more attentively where such an experience is put into lofty and noble language.
 We listen to the poem that we read.
 Did we hear it?
 Barely.
 We have merely picked up the last line-and done so almost crudely-and have even ventured to rewrite it into an unpoetical statement: No thing is where the word is lacking.
-We could go further and propose is white the work is taking, we could go intuit any population of the appropriate and therefore competent word names a thing as being, and so establishes the given being as a being.
+We could go further and propose this statement: something is only where the appropriate and therefore competent word names a thing as being, and so establishes the given being as a being.
 Does this mean, also, that there is being only where the appropriate word is speaking?
 Where does the word derive its appropriateness?
 The poet says nothing about it.
 But the content of the closing line does after all include the statement: The being of anything that is resides in the word.
 Therefore this statement holds true: Language is the house of Being.
-By this procedure, we would Language is the nouse of Being.
-By this proceedure, we would seem to have adduced from poetry the most handsome con-firmation for a principle of thinking which we had stated at some time in the past-and in truth would have thrown every-thing into utter confusion.
+By this procedure, we would seem to have adduced from poetry the most handsome confirmation for a principle of thinking which we had stated at some time in the past-and in truth would have thrown everything into utter confusion.
 We would have reduced poetry to the servant's role as documentary proof for our thinking, and taken thinking too lightly; in fact we would already have forgotten the whole point: to undergo an experience with language.